inclement/inclem.net/content/kivycrashcourse/3-more_interesting_widget_interactions.rst

 FloatLayout.
 The BoxLayout places its children in order from left to right (if horizontal) or from top to bottom (if vertical), so we need to add the TextInput first for it to be at the top of the screen.
-You can simply switch the order of the `add_widget` calls as follows:
+You can simply switch the order of the :code:`add_widget` calls as follows:

 .. code-block:: python